getodk/docs/odk1-src/form-widgets.rst

 Captures a compass reading, which is stored as a decimal.

 .. image:: /img/form-widgets/bearing-widget-start.*
   :alt: The Bearing form widget, as displayed in the ODK Collect app on an Android phone.
 The question text is, "Bearing widget."
 The hint text is, "decimal type with bearing appearance.
 Below that is a button labeled "Record Bearing."
-Above the question text is the form group name "Numericl widgets."
+Above the question text is the form group name "Numeric widgets."

 .. image:: /img/form-widgets/bearing-in-progress.*
   :alt: The Bearing widget, overlaid with a model popup.
 The modal headline is "Loading Bearing."
 In the body of the modal are two fields: "Direction: W" and "Bearing: 273.001".
 At the bottom of the modal are Cancel and Record Bearing buttons.